NCAR/DART/observations/obs_converters/AIRS/convert_airs_L2.rst

 that spans the Prime Meridian lon1 can be a larger number than lon2, for example, a region from 300 E to 40 E and 60 S to 30 S (some of the South Atlantic), would be *lon1 = 300, lon2 = 40, lat1 = -60, lat2 = -30*.

-The ``DART/observations/obs_converters/AIRS/shell_scripts`` directory includes scripts (``download_L2.sh`` and ``oneday_down.sh``) that make use of the fact that the AIRS data is also archived on the NSF NCAR HPSS (tape library) in daily tar files.
-``oneday_down.sh`` has options to download a day of granule files, convert them, merge them into daily files, and remove the original data files and repeat the process for any specified time period.

 Namelist